Skip to content

 HubSpot email notification for a debit to the bank account due to refunds or chargebacks.

-Learn more about auto-debiting and paused payouts in Stripe's documentation, HubSpot's partner for processing payments.
+Learn more about auto-debiting and paused payouts in Stripe's documentation, HubSpot's partner for processing payments when using HubSpot payments.

 Download payment reports

-Please note: if you've connected Stripe as a payment processor, the Payouts tab will not appear in your HubSpot account.
-Instead, you'll need to download and manage payment reports in Stripe.
+Please note: if you've connected Stripe as a payment processing option, the Payouts tab won't display in your HubSpot account.
+Instead, download and manage payment reports in Stripe.

 You can download reports that include your payment or payout details, as well as a payment reconciliation report.